Industrial And Logistics

 Owners usually get the best value from pre-engineered metal building construction when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-3. Frame, Cladding, And Accessory Erection
+3. PEMB Frame, Cladding, And Accessory Erection On The Georgetown Site

-4. Interior Support-space Work And Shell Turnover
+4. Interior Support-space Work, Utility Connections, And Georgetown Building Inspections Turnover

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.